 Three.
 If your background image isn’t big enough to fully wrap around the cover, you’ll probably need to use something else for the back and/or spine.
 Sometimes a band of solid color works perfectly well for the spine (place such an element between the two dotted black lines on the template).
 Also bear in mind the back cover will have a lot of smaller text, so be sure your image isn’t too busy, too detailed, and doesn’t have too much contrast.
 It’ll be a nightmare to get the book description to show up and be readable if your background isn’t subtle enough.
 Use the same fonts for the back and spine as you did on the front cover to keep it consistent and cohesive.
 And definitely take a look at other books to see what’s been done if you’re not sure where all the stuff goes.

 Four.
 KDP has a tendency to print things on the dark side, so be mindful of that.
 If I’m doing a cover with a lot of darker tones, I typically add an adjustment layer to brighten the whole thing just a little bit.
-After having to make those adjustments after the fact once or twice, it’s something I do automatically now, rather than screaming into the void of KDP customer service later.
+After having to make those adjustments after the fact once or twice, it’s something I do automatically now, rather than my clients having to scream into the void of KDP customer service later.

 Five.
 The last thing I do before exporting the finished cover as a PDF has saved me hours of grief.
 My final step is to duplicate all of the text layers, turn off the originals (do NOT delete them), and then rasterize the type.
 This converts the text into images, essentially, so I don’t have to worry about print services kicking back the covers because of embedded or missing fonts.
 It’s not always necessary, but I’d rather err on the side of caution and have things sail through the first time.